treepeck/chego/README.md

 go run ./internal/perft.go -depth {IntValue}
 ```

-Chego generates 119060324 moves at depth 6 in approximately 6 seconds
+Chego generates 119060324 moves at depth 6 in approximately 6 seconds<br/>
 on an Intel i7-10750H CPU.

 ## License

 Copyright (c) 2025 Artem Bielikov

 This project is available under the Mozilla Public License, v.
-2.0.
+2.0.<br/>
 See the [LICENSE](LICENSE) file for details.